gorety86/gorety86/README.md

 - 👀 I’m interested in becoming a successfull full stack developer
 - 🌱 I’m currently learning software engineering at Moringa School
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: wagutugorety@gmail.com
+- 📫 How to reach me: wagutugorety@gmail.com, linkedin, instagram

 <!---
 gorety86/gorety86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.